 BENEFITS OF CTUFAST TRACK™

 At Colorado Technical University, we realize that many of our students come to us with prior knowledge gained through work, the military, a trade school, an apprenticeship or other life experience.
 CTU Fast Track™ is a prior learning assessment (PLA) program that allows students enrolled at CTU the opportunity to earn college credit for life experience or previous work experience.
 Each exam is designed to test your knowledge of key course objectives.
 By passing a CTU Fast Track™ exam, you receive PLA credit that allows you to skip the class, accelerating your degree and allowing you to potentially graduate sooner.
 You can save up to 30% on time and tuition* and the best part is that these exams are available at no additional cost for CTU students.

-Many of CTU’s undergraduate programs offer Fast Track exams.
-Eligible degree programs have at least 2 exams available, and some as many as 17 exams available.
+Many of CTU’s programs offer Fast Track exams.
+Eligible degree programs have at least 1 exam available, and some as many as 17 exams available.
 We currently have dozens of degree programs that have Fast Track exams available, with more on the way.

 How do Fast Track exams work?